self evaluation examples

 2. I look for opportunities to take ownership of new projects where I can.

-3. I took ownership of 40% of new projects allocated to our team in the last quarter.
-In the next, I would like to increase this and take on new leadership responsibilities.
+3. I took ownership of 40% of the new projects allocated to our team in the last quarter.
+Next quarter, I would like to increase this and take on new leadership responsibilities.

 4. I try to make myself as approachable as possible so my team knows I am willing to support them at all times.